smourier/D3D12SDKVersionPatcher/README.md

 # D3D12SDKVersionPatcher
-A tool that can patch an .exe file exports (actually it will create exports as an exe usually doesn't have any) to enabled DirectX 12 Agility SDK versioning
+A tool that can patch an .exe file exports (actually it will create exports as an exe usually doesn't have any) to set [DirectX 12 Agility SDK parameters](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/#2-set-agility-sdk-parameters)

 To use it just run it in command line for example like this: